-Phil Brown was confirmed as the new manager of Southend United on March 25, 2013.
+Phil Brown was confirmed as the new manager of Swindon Town on 12th March 2018.

 Previously Brown is the manager who led Hull City to the top flight of English football for the first time in the club's 104-year existence.